Orange Cranberry Shortbread Cookies

 Note 1: Cornstarch makes the cookies a little more tender.
 If you like crumblier shortbread, you may omit cornstarch.

 Note 2: I’ve tested this recipe with both dried and fresh cranberries.
-While both works fine, I slightly preferred fresh cranberries for its fresh taste.
-If using dried cranberries, use exact same amount, ¼ cup = 35g dried cranberries.
+While both works fine, I prefer fresh cranberries for its fresh taste.
+If using dried cranberries, I recommend using same amount, ¼ cup = 35g dried cranberries and chopping them into smaller pieces.
+And add 1-2 teaspoons of milk to the cookie dough, as the dough is a little on drier side with dried cranberries.

 Storing Tips: